February 09, 2021

 “Given that the delivery of healthcare has profoundly changed due to COVID-19, we want to extend our congratulations to the hospitals that received Healthgrades America’s 250 Best Award.
 These organizations are committed to providing exceptional clinical outcomes for their patients,” said Brad Bowman, MD, Chief Medical Officer, Healthgrades.

 MountainView Hospital has received numerous Healthgrades awards in the areas of Critical Care, including treatment of sepsis and respiratory failure; Cardiac for treatment of heart failure and pacemaker procedures; Neurosciences, for treatment of stroke; Pulmonary for treatment of pneumonia; Labor and Delivery for vaginal and C-section deliveries; and GYN for hysterectomy.
-A full list of these awards can be found here.
+We have provided a full list of these awards.
 In addition to the Healthgrades awards, MountainView recently earned its 5th consecutive Leapfrog grade A quality award for safe patient care.

 Healthgrades America’s 250 Best Hospitals Award recipients are recognized for overall clinical excellence and providing top-quality care across multiple specialty lines and areas.
 During the 2021 study period (Medicare Fiscal Years 2017-2019), these hospitals showed superior performance in clinical outcomes for patients in the Medicare population across at least 21 of 32 most common inpatient conditions and procedures — as measured by objective performance data (risk-adjusted mortality and in-hospital complications).

-To learn more about how Healthgrades determines award recipients, and for more information on Healthgrades Quality Solutions, please visit www.healthgrades.com/quality.
+To learn more about how Healthgrades determines award recipients, and for more information please visit Healthgrades Quality Solutions.

 *Statistics are based on Healthgrades analysis of MedPAR data for years 2017 through 2019 and represent 3-year estimates for Medicare patients only.